Our mission is to cultivate healthy communities through food and education

-AMI is committed to following six values in the development of our priorities and in the operations of our organization.
+AMI is committed to six interrelated values in developing our priorities and we strive to reach them through organization's operations.

-Community: Only by working together can we truly enact change.
+Community: AMI believes that working together is critical for real change.
 We believe in creative collaboration that promotes the resiliency, adaptability, and strength of our communities.
-AMI recognizes the collective energy in diverse thought, background, skill, and education as a powerful tool for innovation, leadership, and positive change.
+AMI recognizes the collective energy in diverse thought, backgrounds, skills, and education as a powerful tool for innovation, leadership, and positive change.

 Environment: By emulating natural systems, we become better stewards of the land, our resources, and our relationships.
-Our sustainable farming practices are guided by a deep reverence for the natural world - emphasizing biodiversity while protecting watersheds and replenishing the health and vitality of the precious soils that sustain us.
+Our sustainable farming practices are guided by a deep reverence for the natural world and a desire to rectify conventional agriculture's effects on climate change.
+By emphasizing biodiversity while protecting watersheds, we work to replenish the health and vitality of the precious soils that sustain us.

-Equity: We value a stable food system that provides healthy food for all.
-Communities and individuals thrive when every person has the opportunity to grow and consume healthy, affordable, and culturally significant foods.
-By sharing knowledge, expanding local food production, training farmers, and leveraging the impact of institutions, we can infuse equity into the food system.
+Equity: We value a stable food system that enables healthy food for all.
+Communities and individuals thrive when every person has the opportunity to grow and enjoy healthy, affordable, and culturally significant foods.
+By sharing knowledge, expanding local food production, training farmers, and leveraging the impact of institutions, we can advance equity in the food system.

 Health: We believe in the interconnectedness of environmental, personal, and community health.
 Healthy soils produce nutrient-dense foods that nourish and sustain us.
 Healthy individuals form strong communities that, in turn, prioritize and foster social, economic, and environmental well-being.

-Integrity: We lead with honesty, empathy, positivity, and transparency within our organization, in our partnerships and throughout the communities we serve.
-We honor those who stewarded the land before us and remain true to our mission to cultivate healthy communities through food and education.
+Integrity: We lead with honesty, empathy, positivity, and transparency within our organization, in our partnerships, and throughout the communities we serve.
+We honor the Indigenous communities and others who stewarded the land before us and remain true to our mission to cultivate healthy communities through food and education.